A

 came to life whenever something terrible

-happened to her.
+sit down and to be quiet.
 She also does well acting full of life at the prom proving to be very versatile in her role like she always has in other shows that I've seen her in.
-A gifted actress that she is.
+Was superb by freaking out after the blood is dumpred on her then she

 character out of them all as the abusive